pangenome/odgi/docs/rst/tutorials/extract_selected_loci.rst

     #length	nodes	edges	paths
     3896981	216352	297890	97

 There are 97 paths in the sub-graph.
-This means that for few individuals, more than one contig covers the MHC locus.
+This means that for few individuals, more than one contig covers the MHC `locus`.

 -----------------------
 Visualize the sub-graph